-Data captured by our leading WiFi-based indoor location platform enables companies to take advantage of their two greatest resources: people and property.
+Data captured by our leading Wi-Fi-based spatial intelligence platform enables companies to take advantage of their two greatest resources: people and property.
 Here, we explore the unique metric of frequency.

 As companies examine the puzzle of returning to the office, key metrics form the proverbial pieces for determining how employees will actually use that workspace.

 We’ve written previously about the importance of measuring density, and moving beyond occupancy data alone.
 Now we’re taking a deeper dive into frequency – which extends past counting how many people are in an office or zone, and seeing where they go, to distinguishing between who are first-time and repeat visitors.

 This singular ability to measure visit frequency through the InnerSpace platform delivers new insights into exactly how individual employees and visitors use your office.
 Such data brings the additional clarity needed to confidently pivot and adapt as needed amidst changing workplace needs (including the future well beyond our immediate post-pandemic landscape).